MafiaHub/OpenMF-Archived/docs/development.md

 - `extern`: third party libraries we decided to include in our repository (so that we can edit them etc.)
 - `tests`: automated tests
 - `resources`: our own resources (e.g. icons, shaders, screenshots, ...)
+- `docs`: documentation files, such as this one

 ## Architecture and philosophy